zahrag/BIOSCAN-5M/README.md

 </figure>

 ### Zero-shot transfer learning
-We follow the experimental setup recommended by [BIOSCAN_ZSC](https://arxiv.org/abs/2406.02465).
+We follow the experimental setup recommended by [zero-shot clustering](https://arxiv.org/abs/2406.02465), expanded to operate on multiple modalities.
 * (1) Take pretrained encoders.
-* (2) Extract feature vectors from the stimuli by passing them through an encoder.
+* (2) Extract feature vectors from the stimuli by passing them through the pretrained encoder.
+* (3) Reduce the embeddings with UMAP.
 * (3) Cluster the reduced embeddings with Agglomerative Clustering.
 * (4) Evaluate against the ground-truth annotations with Adjusted Mutual Information.

 <figure style="text-align: center;">